pedrogit/postgisaddons/README.md

 A quick description of every new function can be found at the beginning of the postgis_addons.sql file.
 A detailed description precede each function definition.

+Installation:

+Simply run the postgis_addons.sql file in your PostgreSQL/PostGIS installation.